programmfabrik/easydb-documentation/en/sysadmin/eas/filetypes/filetypes.md

 ## AUDIO

 The handling of audio files is very similar to that of videos.
 Also an FLV version is usually generated for display in the browser.
 Due to a limitation in the format, however, it is currently not possible to use the integrated video player within these FLVs certain times to jump.
+A preview (e.g. cover) is displayed, when it is saved within the file.

 Currently, the following formats are supported: